Scrabble Scorer Part 2

 The textbook tells us to:

-2. Initialize newPointStructure by setting it equal to transform(oldPointStructure).
+by setting it equal totransform(oldPointStructure)

-• Recall that for...in loops iterate over the keys within an object.
+loops iterate over the keys within an object. - To access the letter arrays within

 Alright, let's take some baby steps through this: